-Action steps include training all staff on new pre/posttest implementation.
+Per the last update action steps included training all staff on new pre/posttest implementation.
 Therapists will discuss outcomes with Clinical Director during individual supervision.
 Findings will be reviewed quarterly.
 Data will be incorporated from pre-test assessment into treatment plan goal.